 Trailer sailors can use Penmarlam Quay, with access at the whole of the tidal range on the concrete ramp.
 Charges apply, but the facilities include parking and toilets with camping for caravans and tents adjacent to the boat park entrance.
 Boat storage is available winter and summer.

 The town is basically one main shopping street which is very narrow and will provide whatever you are likely to need, except perhaps on Sundays.
 Butchers, fishmongers, bakery, and delicatessen all share the street with the banks (complete with cash machines), Post Office and the mini mart selling food and drink.
 There is a bookshop selling second-hand nautical books, and newsagents.
-Chandlers are both to be found by Albert Quay, and the sailmaker is a short walk a way, North St. There appears to be no launderette however.
+Chandlers are to be found by Albert Quay, and the sailmaker is a short walk a way, North St. There appears to be no launderette however.

 The number 25 bus (telephone 0871 200 2233) goes hourly from outside Safe Harbour pub to the mainline railway station at Par, a 20 minute trip.
 The same bus continues to St Austell (another 25 minutes), to make a better connection with most mainline trains.
 Telephone 0845 748 4950.
 Taxis can be contacted on 01726 832676, 01726 814095, 01726 832372.